3 Vibrant Ways to Celebrate St. Francis

 The opening pages of Genesis portray (a) God as a creative host who loves and cares for all creatures, and (b) humanity as a creature made in God’s image – and so our churches should be communities of care and action on behalf of creation, both raising the alarm about extinctions and getting involved in rewilding projects.

-So why not preach on this subject on Oct 8th?
-Or launch a Bible study looking at the first chapters of Genesis, reading them with the eyes of St. Francis (SALT is working on one, by the way, so stay tuned!)?
-Or kick off a study group for those most passionate about these issues in your congregation (Elizabeth Kolbert’s The Sixth Extinction and Caroline Fraser’s Rewilding the World are great places to start)?
+So why not preach on this subject sometime this month?
+Or launch a Bible study looking at the first chapters of Genesis, reading them with the eyes of St. Francis (SALT is working on one, by the way, so stay tuned!).
+Or kick off a study group for those most passionate about these issues in your congregation (Elizabeth Kolbert’s The Sixth Extinction and Caroline Fraser’s Rewilding the World are great places to start).

-3) Get Theatrical with Scripture: Finally, Francis engaged with Scripture in a distinctive way: in effect, he received Scripture as script in the sense of being something we should perform and live out.
+3) Get Theatrical with Scripture: Finally, Francis engaged with Scripture in a distinctive way.
+In effect, he received Scripture as “script” in the sense of being something we should perform and live out.
 One of his key moments of conversion was when he heard Matthew 10:10 read aloud in a little stone chapel in the Tuscan countryside, Jesus’ instructions to take “no bag for your journey, or two tunics, or sandals, or a staff.”
-Francis decided then and there to actually follow these instructions: from then on, he went barefoot, living in profound simplicity.
+Francis decided then and there to actually follow these instructions: and so from then on, he went barefoot, living in profound simplicity.
 Likewise, Francis went on to invent the live Nativity scene at Christmas time, complete with actual farm animals and a real manger.
 People came from miles around to experience the story in this fresh new way.

 In this spirit, why not invite your congregation to explore living out Scripture in tangible ways?
-You could preach on Francis’ epiphany and Matthew 10, or on the general theme of Scripture as script.
+You could preach on Francis’ epiphany and Matthew 10:10, or on the general theme of Scripture as script.
 You could have a biblical passage performed in the sanctuary rather than simply read from a lectern.
 You could begin plans for a live Nativity for this coming Christmas, or form a study group on “Performing the Gospel.”
 In any case, the essence of Francis’ insight is this: What would it look like for our community to receive Scripture as something to be lived out tangibly in our lives?
-We may not throw out our shoes and go barefoot – but what can we do?
-Which verses can we not only affirm, but actually live?
+We may not toss aside our shoes and go barefoot – but what can we do?
+Which verses can we not only affirm, but actually live out?

 Okay, that’s all for now.
 Enjoy celebrating Il Poverello (“the little poor man”) from Assisi!